DouglasKGlover/nuxt-contentful-1/README.md

 - Created plugins/contentful.js w/ base setup
 - Restricted the use of "/" in slugs for generalPage
 - Sorted entries referenced on home page by createdAt, descending (latest entry first)

-#### Apollo

-- Added Apollo client and set up a basic GQL query on the home page
-- On index.vue I demonstrate how to pass a variable to an Apollo query; see Nuxt Config file for "preview" env var example

 #### Nuxt i18n